 First and foremost, it’s important for athletic patients to select the right surgeon.
-Since exercise is extremely important to most runners and athletes, it’s a good idea to find a doctor like Dr. Marin who understands the value of exercise.
-When selecting a doctor, patients should choose a doctor who is skilled in breast augmentation surgery, understands the importance of health and fitness ,and will help the patient recover most efficiently.
+Since exercise is extremely important to most runners and athletes, it’s a good idea to find a doctor who understands the value of exercise.
+When selecting a doctor, patients should choose a doctor who is skilled in breast augmentation surgery, understands the importance of health and fitness, and will help the patient recover most efficiently.

 Athletic patients should also consider the size of the breast implants they are getting and how that will affect their future athletic training and ability.
 A significant change in breast size can affect athletic performance.
 Runners may experience more discomfort if they choose larger breast implants, and they make certain activities and exercise, like push-ups, more difficult.

 Patients should consult with the surgeon about how different sizes may affect athletic performance before scheduling surgery.
 A good way to test out which size looks and feels the best is to try on different sizes of sample breast implants before committing to the perfect size.

 While many athletic women may be interested in breast augmentation, they also may have some concerns.
 The following are all common concerns: